a-khatmandu/a-khatmandu/README.md

 - 👋 Hi, I’m Gonzalo Hernán!
-- 👀 I’m interested frontend development
+- 👀 I’m interested in frontend development
 - 🌱 I’m currently learning Python, Javascript and how to automate tasks with Selenium Webdriver.
-- 💞️ I’m looking to collaborate on frontend shit and that kind of stuff!
 - 📫 How to reach me: ghhernan@gmail.com

 A Khatmandú, it's one of my favourites songs, by Rino Gaetano.